 In the coming months, we’ll be working with Berkeley and UC Berkeley Blockchain Lab to build out the necessary technologies and protocols and plan to announce the full deal terms this spring.

-For more information on the Berkeley Blockchain Initiative and initial coin offerings, see some of the press coverage of the launch:
+For more information on the Berkeley Blockchain Initiative, see some of the press coverage of the launch: